PiyushAryan/realmeet/README.md

 ## 💼 Product Overview

-**RealMeet** is a professional-grade, real-time collaborative coding platform designed for modern technical recruitment and development workflows.
-Built with enterprise reliability and user experience at its core, RealMeet transforms traditional coding interviews into seamless, collaborative experiences.
+**realmeet** is a professional-grade, real-time collaborative coding platform designed for modern technical recruitment and development workflows.
+Built with enterprise reliability and user experience at its core, realmeet transforms traditional coding interviews into seamless, collaborative experiences.

 ### 🎯 **Target Use Cases**